dcjones/isolator-paper/paper.md

     uncertainty.
 When confronted with this uncertainty, commonly used methods produce estimates that are unstable; small perturbations in the data often produce dramatically different results.
-We introduce a new method, Isolator, which uses a simple Bayesian model combined with agressive bias correction to produce estimates that are simultaneously accurate and stable.
+We introduce a new method, Isolator, which analyzes all samples in an experiment in unision using a simple Bayesian hierarchical model.
+Combined with agressive bias correction, it produces estimates that are simultaneously accurate and stable.
 In a comprehensive comparison of accuracy and stability, we show that this property is unique to Isolator.

-    This model is then extended to encompass an entire RNA-Seq experiment.
-    Analyzing all samples in unison allows us to share information, yielding more accurate estimates and enabling more sophisticated analysis beyond pairwise hypothesis tests.
-We demonstrate this by analyzing splicing monotonicity across several time points in the devolopment of human cardiomyocyte cells.
+We further demonstrate that the approach of modeling an entire experiment enables new analyses by examining splicing monotonicity across several time points in the devolpment of human cardiomyocyte cells.
 ...